 L. punctata is an erect native perennial forb; it is a short plant, growing to 24 inches tall on leafy ridged green stems that may have have very short hair or be smooth.

 Leaves: There are both basal and stem leaves.
-Basal leaves are linear and (differently) shorter than those above and often whither away by flowering time.
+Basal leaves are linear and (unusually) shorter than those above and often whither away by flowering time.
 The stem leaves are alternate, with the lower ones up to six inches long but only 1/4 inch wide.
 Mid stem leaves become smaller and the upper leaves 1-1/2 inches long and 1/16 inch wide.
 Leaves arch upward, are dark green, have scarce marginal hair, a lighter color central vein with the area between the central vein and the margin covered with translucent glandular dots.

 The floral array (flower area) appears as a moderately dense spike, composing the upper 1/3 of the plant, with the tightly spaced flowers mostly obscuring the stem in two of the three classified varieties.
 Flower heads are stalkless and open from the top of the stem downward.